-In addition, whether all or part of the principal amount of the Notes will be subject to the bail-in tool is unpredictable and may depend on a number of factors which may be outside BNG Bank's control.
-Trading behaviour in respect of Notes which are subject to the bail-in tool is not necessarily expected to follow trading behaviour associated with other types of securities.
-Any indication herein that the Notes may become subject to the bail-in tool could have an adverse effect on the market price of the relevant Notes.
+Any determination that all or part of the principal amount of the Notes will be subject to the Bail-in Tool may be inherently unpredictable and may depend on a number of factors which may be outside the Issuer's control.
+Accordingly, trading behaviour in respect of Notes which are subject to the Bail-in Tool is not necessarily expected to follow trading behaviour associated with other types of securities.
+Any indication that Notes will become subject to the Bail-in Tool could have an adverse effect on the market price of the relevant Notes.
+Potential investors should consider the risk that a Noteholder may lose all of its investment in such Notes, including the principal amount plus any accrued but unpaid interest, if those Bail-in Tool measures were to be taken.